TMJ Treatment Pacific, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Pacific, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Pacific, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-During your initial TMD consultation in Pacific, MO, a skilled Pacific, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-The assessment may involve an evaluation of:
+At your first TMD consultation in Pacific, MO, an experienced Pacific, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+This diagnostic assessment may involve checking:

 • Alignment and Bite Assessment: Examining how your bite and jaw are aligned to see if structural factors are affecting function.